All posts

 The question of whether to maintain one bank account or multiple accounts is not a convenience decision.
 It is a structural decision about resilience, currency management, and jurisdictional alignment.

 Currency separation.
 For founders who receive revenue in USD but incur expenses in other currencies, maintaining separate accounts for different currency functions can simplify both operations and documentation.
-A Mercury account for USD revenue collection and Stripe integration, paired with a Wise account for international transfers and multi-currency expenses, creates a cleaner structural arrangement than routing everything through a single USD account with expensive wire conversions.
+A Mercury account for USD revenue collection and Stripe integration (see also the cross-border payment processor comparison), paired with a Wise account for international transfers and multi-currency expenses, creates a cleaner structural arrangement than routing everything through a single USD account with expensive wire conversions.

 Jurisdictional alignment.
 In some cases, having a bank account in the same jurisdiction as the founder's tax residency — in addition to the US entity's bank account — simplifies local tax compliance.
 Personal living expenses paid from a local account, with documented transfers from the US entity account, create a clearer paper trail than commingling entity and personal transactions in a single account.